 Brook Poston, author of James Monroe: A Republican Champion, is an associate professor of history at Stephen F. Austin State University.
 He teaches courses on early America, Constitutional History, and the American presidency.
 This is his first book.

 Kevin Powers, author of A Shout in the Ruins, has won the Anisfield-Wolf Book Award, the PEN/Hemingway Award, the Guardian First Book Award, and was a National Book Award finalist.
 He was born and raised in Richmond, Va.

-Due to unforeseen circumstances, Randy Peyser has had to cancel her participation.
+Due to unforeseen circumstances, Kevin Powers has had to cancel his participation in the Festival.

 Caroline Preston, author of The War Bride’s Scrapbook, is the author of four prior novels, including The Scrapbook of Frankie Pratt.
 She and her husband, writer Christopher Tilghman, live in Charlottesville, Va.

-Deborah Prum, author of Fatty in the Back Seat, has received nine awards for her fiction which has appeared in VQR, Across the Margin, and many other publications.
-Her essays air on NPR-member stations and have appeared in the Washington Post and other newspapers and magazines.
+Deborah Prum, author of many short stories, won ten awards for her fiction, which has appeared in The Virginia Quarterly Review, Across the Margin and other outlets.
+Her essays air on NPR and have appeared in The Washington Post.

 Allison Pugh is a sociology professor at UVa and the author of three books.
 Her first, Longing and Belonging: Parents, Children, and Consumer Culture, was named one of twelve most influential books on the family since 2000.
 Her current research is on the standardization of work relationships.